 Developing fraud calls into cases is a much bigger topic to handle in a completely different venue.
 What we will focus on today is packaging all the financial devices you will most likely encounter on calls for service involving fraud.

 First things first, we need to know what kind of documentation we will need.
 As you may have guessed, this will not be much different than searching a vehicle for drugs and firearms.
 We need an Evidence Log, a document where we mark items numbers, describe said items, the location where the items were found, and who found the item.
-Second to that, we need a Photography Log.
+Second, to that, we need a Photography Log.
 This log is where we document the photos taken of each item.
 These two items should be within your Evidence Management Software, which should alleviate the hassle of carrying lots of paperwork around.
 The photography log will act as an electronic document of digital evidence, while the evidence log is the document of record concerning the items of evidence that you obtain.
 Together, they form a complete account of the evidence, both digital and physical that coincide with the case.
 The item numbers need to correspond, along with descriptions, and where the item was located.
 If you take multiple pictures of a given item, that’s fine.
 Make sure you document that in the digital evidence log as you take each picture.
-Third, were going to need packaging materials.
-Properly packaging financial instruments on scene is best, because these are typically not calls laced in emergent elements.
-However, if circumstances dictate otherwise, use gloves, document the items thoroughly, and place them into a bag for retrieval later.
-It’s not recommended, but again, sometimes the demands shift work change procedure.
+Third, we’re going to need packaging materials.
+Properly packaging financial instruments on the scene are best because these are typically not calls laced in emergent elements.
+However, if circumstances dictate otherwise, use gloves, document the items thoroughly and place them into a bag for retrieval later.
+It’s not recommended, but again, sometimes the demands of shift work change procedure.

 The last item in this list is not always available to a given agency, but I highly recommend using evidence management software that provides barcoding technology, linking the data you enter into the software to a specific case number and produces a printed label with a barcode that is specific to the item.
 With fraud crime, one can easily be documenting upwards of 50 items, and sometimes much more.
 If your agency is still handwriting labels, it’s time to seriously consider changing that practice and making the evidence locker or room easier to navigate.
 It also frees up officers quicker from a given detail regarding evidence.
 More on that in a different article.

-The second reason for using printed labels and barcode within an evidence management software is one that is becoming the expected standard around the country.
+The second reason for using printed labels and barcodes within evidence management software is one that is becoming the expected standard around the country.
 And that is evidence management programs that integrate with software that the various courts that hear their cases utilize.
-No longer does a law enforcement agencies computer system stand on its own.
+No longer does a law enforcement agency’s computer system stand on its own.
 Now court staff, prosecutors, and many others in criminal justice professions are expecting that their software will be integrated with law enforcement agencies, in an effort to reduce time and effort spent trying to obtain all the necessary reports, documents, and evidence related to a particular case.
 Courts want to be able to see evidence in a digital log at the same time that a criminal is in a bond hearing.
 They want to know that the case is completed, and there is nothing else left to be done.
 Probation Officers want to know what types of items the criminals were using to commit their crimes, post-conviction, as it will give them something to look for in advance, before a probationer re-offends.
 Psychologists who are court-appointed will need rapid access to files relating to the accused, in order to provide the court with a full picture of the criminal, as it relates to their mental state.

 The people who look at an officer’s work after it’s done are many, and the expectation is that delay in communications between all parties can be reduced by software and program integration.
 Law enforcement agencies should be at the forefront of this change.